 - Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Companies located in both Kuala Lumpur and the greater Kuala Lumpur area, otherwise known as the Klang Valley, employ many expats.
 There is also a significant expat community in Johor Bahru, just north of Singapore.
-Many foreigners choose to retire in Malaysia, which means that some areas, such as Melaka and Pulau Pinang, have a fair amount of expats, as does Ipoh.

 What languages are spoken in Malaysia?